 Swaddling is something that we mamas have been doing for millennia.
 And there are plenty of good reasons why we do it.
-It replicates the warmth and security of our touch, for one.
-And it calms a baby that may startle themselves awake.
+But do you know how to swaddle a baby?

 In most mamas’ experience, swaddling helps babies sleep better.
 And that means it helps you sleep better too.
 Win-win!